AndreaGirlando/Uni/Primo anno/secondo-semestre/analisi-1/Rielaborazione/Capitolo 2.md

 4. sia $a_n \to 0$ allora la successione $\{\frac{\sin a_n}{a_n}\}$ allora definitivamente si ha che $|a_n|<\frac{\pi}{2}$

 ###### Altri limiti notevoli
-In caso di funzioni trigonometriche abbiamo i seguenti limiti notevoli:
+In caso di funzioni trigonometriche abbiamo i seguenti limiti notevoli (considerando una successione che tende a 0):
 - $\frac{\sin a_n}{a_n} \to 1$
 - $\frac{\tan a_n}{a_n} \to 1$
 - $\frac{\arcsin a_n}{a_n} \to 1$